 A spokesperson for Experian said that the proposed acquisition would be a good move for the market as it would drive innovation and improve competition and consumer choice in the UK.
 They also made a commitment to continue to work constructively with the CMA so that they could put the case for the merger and receive CMA approval for it to go ahead.
 A spokesperson for ClearScore said that they were unable to comment while the merger was under investigation.

 The CMA Investigation into Experian’s Acquisition of ClearScore

-An independent panel of CMA members led by the former CMA staff member, Roland Green will lead the CMA investigations.
-The board invites stakeholders, interested firms, regulators and members of the public to submit any evidence and/or comments they have for the panel to consider.
+An independent panel of CMA members led by the former CMA staff member, Roland Green, lead the CMA investigations.
+The board invited stakeholders, interested firms, regulators and members of the public to submit any evidence and/or comments they have for the panel to consider.